renardeinside/schorle/README.md

 # Schorle

-Server-driven UI kit for Python.
+Server-driven UI kit for Python with async support.

 **Note:** This project is in an early stage of development.
 It is not ready for production use.